 The SALY approach guided tax teams for decades as they leveraged and tweaked the same spreadsheet-based calculations to accommodate incremental changes year-over-year.
 But in today’s world, SALY costs valuable time collecting, organizing, and managing data for consumption throughout tax processes.

-Not only must teams adjust their calculations in the short term to meet sweeping changes required by TCJA and CARES, they need to re-imagine their tax processes.
+Not only must teams adjust their calculations in the short term to meet changes, they need to re-imagine their tax processes.
 Modernizing their approach – from gathering source data to analyzing it – is what matters today.